taranchauhan/springboot-microservices-example/README.md

 ## Running the microservices

-<strong> NOTE: Run the projects in this order in separate windows so you can see the logs for each.</strong>
+<strong> NOTE: Run the projects in this order in separate Terminal windows so you can see the logs for each.</strong>
 1. discovery-server (This must be running before you start 2, 3 and 4)
 2. chart-position-data-service
 3. music-track-details-service